omeka/omeka-s-enduser/docs/frontpage.md

 # Front Page

-Omeka S allows users to build multiple distinct sites within one installation that are not necessarily connected to each other.
-Each installation has, by default, a front page that lists all of the sites in the installation.
-This page is accessed by going to the main URL of your Omeka S installation; if your [admin dashboard](admin-dashboard.md) was at `yourdomain.org/omekas/admin`, then you would find this page at `yourdomain.org/omekas/`.
+Omeka S allows users to build multiple distinct sites.
+They exist in one installation but are ndo not need to connect to each other.
+By default, each installation has a front page that lists all of the sites in the installation.
+You can access this page by going to the main URL of your Omeka S installation.
+If your [admin dashboard](admin-dashboard.md) is at `yourdomain.org/omekas/admin`, then you can find this page at `yourdomain.org/omekas/`.

-The page displays all sites that a user has permission to see, along with the sites' summaries & thumbnails if they exist.
-If someone is not logged in, they will only see public sites.
-A logged-in Global Administrator, by contrast, would see all existing sites on the installation.
+The page displays all sites that a user has permission to see.
+It also displays the sites' summaries and thumbnails.
+A user can only see public sites unless they are logged in.
+A logged-in Global Administrator can see all existing sites on the installation.

 ![Installation front page for the "Stackable Sandbox" showing seven sites, three of which have summaries.](files/frontpage-basic.png)

-If you want this index page to be hidden from site visitors, a Global Administrator can select one public site on your installation to which visitors will be redirected when they navigate to your base URL (from `yourdomain.org/omekas/` to `yourdomain.org/omekas/s/yourmainsite/`).
-To do so:
+You can choose to hide this index page from site visitors.
+A Global Administrator can select one public site from your installation to redirect visitors to from this index page.
+When they navigate to your base URL, they will instead see this site.
+For example, from `yourdomain.org/omekas/` to `yourdomain.org/omekas/s/yourmainsite/`.
+To do this:

 - Go to Settings (the gear icon), then the General tab.
 - Under the "Default site" option, use the dropdown menu to select one of your current sites.
-- To remove a selected site and revert back to the index page, click the small "X" on the right side of the dropdown.
+- Click the small "X" on the right side of the dropdown to remove a selected site and revert back to the index page.

-You can customize a branded site index for your installation by creating a site, creating a page, and then using the ["List of sites" page block](sites/site_pages.md#page-blocks) to generate a list of all the sites in the installation.
+You can customize a branded site index for your installation.
+You can do this by creating a site, creating a page, and using the ["List of sites" page block](sites/site_pages.md#page-blocks) to generate a list of all sites.
 Then, use the "Default site" option to point to that site.